gridballast/gridlabGb/README.md

 # utilitySimGB

-Source code for the utility scale simulator for the GridBallast load control devices.
+Utility scale simulator for the GridBallast load control devices.

 # Installation and Walkthrough

-macOS binaries are available on the releases page.
+macOS binaries are available on the [releases page](https://github.com/gridballast/utilitySimGB/releases).

-Details about how to configure and use the simulator are available in the Jupyter notebook walkthrough.
+Details about how to configure and use the simulator are available in the [Jupyter notebook walkthrough](https://github.com/gridballast/utilitySimGB/blob/master/controller_usage_demonstration.ipynb).

 # Build Instructions